 At the core of our work and research lies one clear motive: a better future for all cats!
 This wouldn’t be possible without the amazing cat guardians and their kitties who continually support our research, however.
 These cats are undeniably the true heroes of our work.
 Today, in light of this, we want to share and celebrate a story of an incredible Basepaws cat Emily and her hooman Alissa.

-Emily’s story is the utmost purrfect example of why we started this research project and why we drive the focus on feline research initiatives.
-So without further ado, please welcome Emily and her hooman Alissa!
+Emily and Alissa recently joined our novel Feline Diabetes Mellitus (DM) Research Project.
+Their story is the utmost purrfect example of why we started this research project and why we drive the focus on feline research initiatives.
+Without further ado, please meet the Basepaws cat Emily and her hooman Alissa!